agourlay/cornichon/cornichon-docs/docs/pbt/generators.md

 At the center of property based testing lies the capacity to generate arbitrary values that will be used to verify if a given invariant holds.

-A `generator` is simply a function that accepts a `RandomContext` which is propagated throughout the execution, for instance below is an example generating Strings and Ints.
+A `generator` is simply a function that accepts a `RandomContext` which is propagated throughout the execution, for instance below is an example generating Strings and Integers.

 There are tree concrete instances of `generators`:
 - `ValueGenerator`